 The main culprit of mildew is dampness.
 Mold is always present in the air – when there is moisture in a fabric the mold gets attached to the fabric and grow.

-The most favorable place for mildew is bathroom and the most frequently mildew spotted fabric are bathroom towels.
+The most favorable place for mildew is the bathroom and the most frequently mildew spotted fabric is the bathroom towel.
 Cupboards /wardrobes with humidity and dampness inside are also breeding grounds.